birc-stormtroopers/rmq/README.md

 Since we can build the sparse table in $O(n)$ and then the table of all the sub-tables in $O(n)$ we get linear time preprocessing, and the queries are constant time since we reuse the idea from the $\langle O(n),O(\log n) \rangle$ solution, but the $O(\log n)$ part of this algorithm is now replaced with a table lookup--find the sub-table for the two blocks in question and look up the answer there--and that is $O(1)$, and that is our $\langle O(n),O(1) \rangle$ solution.

 This is not a task for the programming club.
-Constructing Cartesian trees (or faking it, which is also possible) is move involved than what we have seen above.
+Constructing Cartesian trees (or faking it, which is also possible) is more involved than what we have seen above.
 But if you feel up for it, it would be a good thesis topic!